Computer Science (Cybersecurity), PhD

 Additional Application Information

-If the student is assigned any deficiency coursework upon admission, those classes must be completed with a grade of "B" (scale is 4.00 = "A") or higher within two semesters of admission to the program.
-Deficiency courses include:
+Students assigned any additional coursework upon admission must complete those classes with a grade of "C" or higher (scale is 4.00 = "A") within two semesters of admission.
+Additional courses include:

 CSE 230 Computer Organization and Assembly Language Programming